nathanaelbosch/ProbNumDiffEq.jl/docs/src/tutorials/getting_started.md

     If you never used DifferentialEquations.jl, check out their ["Getting Started with Differential Equations in Julia" tutorial](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/).
     It explains how to define and solve ODE problems and how to analyze the solution, so it's a great starting point.
-    Most of ProbNumDiffEq.jl works exaclty as you would expect from DifferentialEquations.jl -- just with some added uncertainties and related functionality on top!
+    Most of ProbNumDiffEq.jl works exactly as you would expect from DifferentialEquations.jl -- just with some added uncertainties and related functionality on top!

 In this tutorial, we consider a